northox/roundcube-yubikey-plugin/README.md

 # roundcube-yubikey-plugin
 Use Yubico's YubiKey to authentication on [Roundcube webmail](http://roundcube.net/).

+This fork is enahanced by the option to disallow user changes to the YubiKey ID after he registers his YubiKey ID.
+This is useful when users don't comprehend the benefits of 2-factor aithentication.

-The plugin is known to be working in production with Roundcube version 0.9.1, 0.8 and 0.7.
+The plugin is known to be working in production with Roundcube version 0.9.4, 0.9.1, 0.8 and 0.7.

 ##Features
 - Support alternative API servers